 A Bookmark to Temporarily Disable your Pi-hole26 Jun 2020

 I use a Pi-hole on my home network and I love it!
 It works by configuring your local network to use the Pi-hole as the DNS server, and the Pi-hole refuses to resolve domains of sites you want to block.
-It usually does a good job of blocking pretty much everything from unwanted trackers to ads and malware.
-Sometimes, though, it’s annoying because it blocks a link that I wanted to visit.
-Maybe it’s a sponsored Google link that I want to click, or an Amazon product link, or something else that my Pi-hole is breaking.
-This can be inconvenient because the usual process to allow traffic is to open my Pi-hole admin page in a new tab, login, and click the link to disable it in the menu.
+It does a pretty good job of blocking everything from unwanted trackers to ads and malware.
+Sometimes, though, it’s annoying because it blocks a link that I actually want to visit.
+Maybe I’m trying to visit a sponsored Google link, an Amazon product link, or a link from an email.
+In any case, I just don’t want the link to be blocked, and the Pi-hole gets in the way.
+This can be inconvenient because the usual process to temporarily allow blocked traffic is to open the Pi-hole admin page in a new tab, login, and click the link to disable it in the menu.
 Too much work!
 So I came up with a slightly easier way.
-I put a bookmark in my bookmarks toolbar that will disable the Pi-hole for 30 seconds.
+I use a bookmark in my bookmarks toolbar that will disable the Pi-hole for 30 seconds.

 Do you want a “Disable Pi-hole” bookmark for your own Pi-hole?
 You can generate